 Chris “Wonder” Schoeck answered Fargo theatergoers questions after the documentary showed.
 I actually got to hold and test one of the rods he would bend only a few seconds later.
 I think I was pretty desensitized to how hard bending steel actually is after seeing a bunch of strong guys do it during the course of the documentary, but actually examining that steel with my own two eyes and feeling its heavy weight in my hands reminded me what a feat it really is.

-When asked about a quote he had said in the documentary about how he wanted to send the message to the world, Chris replied that his message would be: “Don’t quit five seconds before the miracle.
+When asked about a part in the documentary where he said wanted to send the message to the world, Chris replied that his message would be: “Don’t quit five seconds before the miracle.
 And if it still doesn’t happen, it’s not the end of the world.”

 Then he twisted a steel rod into a curly “Q” with his bare hands.
-If that doesn’t get you inspired, especially after watching his emotional journey, there’s something wrong with you.
+If that doesn’t inspire you, especially after watching his emotional journey, there’s something wrong with you.

 I am planning to cover the 2014 Fargo Film Festival, so expect more updates on the films showing this week!